The Brain Unveiled

 Edited by Andy Ross

-From psychiatry and psychology, we may have made a start on the understanding of genius.
-Mark Jung Beeman, a professor of psychology at Northwestern University in Illinois, is one of a group trying to unravel this extremely elusive phenomenon using MRI and EEG.
+Mark Jung Beeman, a professor of psychology at Northwestern University in Illinois, is one of a group trying to understand genius using MRI and EEG.
 There are two ways of solving problems: analytic and inspirational.
 With analytic you just plod your way through the work, reasoning your way to the solution.
-But often you grind to a halt and give up.
+When you stop, new connections can be formed.
+Finally you reach the eureka moment, you say "Aha!" and your problem is solved.

-A paper by Beeman and others puts it this way: "Although all problem-solving relies on a largely shared cortical network, the sudden flash of insight occurs when solvers engage distinct neural and cognitive processes that allow them to see connections that previously eluded them."
+Beeman: "Although all problem-solving relies on a largely shared cortical network, the sudden flash of insight occurs when solvers engage distinct neural and cognitive processes that allow them to see connections that previously eluded them."

 There is a link between musical improvisation and the "Aha!" moment.
 Improvisation is found to be accompanied by a dissociated pattern of activity in the prefrontal cortex.
 The prefrontal cortex is to the brain what a conductor is to an orchestra.
 It pulls the whole show together.

 There has always been a link between madness and genius, and too much divergence can undoubtedly drive you crazy.
 High creativity is not linked with schizophrenia but with mood disorders — notably bipolar disorder or manic depression.
-The link has been made by several highly authoritative studies, both by leading American scientists.
-Kay Jamison, a professor of psychology at Johns Hopkins University in Baltimore, studied poets, playwrights, novelists, biographers and artists and found 38% had been treated for an affective illness — a mood disorder.

-On January 27, 1756, Mozart was born in Salzburg, Austria.
-He spent most of the next 35 years giving the best ever account in music of why your life is worth living.
+In the end you die, and your crème caramel dies with you.
+Mozart spent most of his 35 years giving the best ever account in music of why your life is worth living.

 A New Theory of Mental Disorders